 '''

 // Java

 import org.omg.CORBA.SystemException;

 ...

 // Assign to object reference string.

 String bStr = ...;

 Bank b;

 try {

 b = BankHelper.bind (bStr);

 }

 catch (SystemException se) {

 ...

 }

 '''

-This has exactly the same functionality as calling string_to_object(), except you do not have to call narrow() afterwards.
+This has exactly the same functionality as calling string\to\object(), except you do not have to call narrow() afterwards.

-The method string_to_object() on IE.Iona.OrbixWeb.CORBA.ORB is overloaded to allow the individual fields of a stringified object reference to be specified.
-Refer to the section on OrbixWeb.ORB() in the Orbix Programmer's Reference Java Edition for details on how to convert an instance of org.omg.CORBA.ORB to an instance of IE.Iona.OrbixWeb.CORBA.ORB.
+The method string\to\object() on IE.Iona.OrbixWeb.CORBA.ORB is overloaded to allow the individual fields of a stringified object reference to be specified.
+Refer to the section on \OrbixWeb.ORB() in the Orbix Programmer's Reference Java Edition for details on how to convert an instance of org.omg.CORBA.ORB to an instance of IE.Iona.OrbixWeb.CORBA.ORB.

-The definition of this form of string to object () is as follows:
+The definition of this form of string\to\object() is as follows:

 '''

 // Java

 // In package IE.Iona.OrbixWeb.CORBA,

 // in class ObjectRef.

 public ObjectRef

 string_to_object(

 String host,

 String IFR_host,

 String ServerName,

+String marker,

-String iffR_server,
+String IFR_server,

 String interfaceMarker);

 '''